No one thinks they purposely lie to themselves.

 Break the pattern and start to respect yourself by admitting that you can, should and actually must treat yourself better.

-It’s time, in the abyss of your life; it is time to stop lying to yourself, time to find yourself, be yourself and embrace who you are.
+It is time to stop lying to yourself, time to find yourself, be yourself and embrace who you are.